Welcome!

 National Association of Social Workers (NASW)

 Sarah Christa Butts, MSW, is Director of Public Policy at the National Association of Social Workers (NASW), headquarters office in Washington, DC.
 Butts is responsible for leading the association’s public policy, political and legislative affairs agenda, overseeing field organizing, working at both the national level and with 55 NASW state chapters, political candidates’ fundraising and endorsement efforts, as well as developing and advancing the association’s strategic goals and objectives related to influencing the legislative and executive branches of government.
 Prior to joining NASW, she served as the executive director of the Grand Challenges for Social Work, and she is the founding administrator of the American Academy of Social Work and Social Welfare.
 Sarah started her career in public child welfare and has held direct service and administrative roles at Maryland’s Department of Human Services and the Family League of Baltimore.
-She is a graduate of the Title IVE-E education for public child welfare program.
+She is a graduate of the Title IV-E education for public child welfare program.
 She is co-chair of NASW’s Licensure Task Force, a member of the board of directors of the Congressional Research Institute for Social Work and Policy and the Mental Health Liaison Group.
 She is a member of the leadership board of the Grand Challenges for Social Work and a member of the national steering committee and advisor to the International Transformational Resilience Coalition.
 She earned her BSW degree at University of Maryland, Baltimore County and MSW degree from University of Maryland, Baltimore.

 Elizabeth J. Fuchs, MSW (she/her), Assistant Teaching Professor; Candidate for Missouri House of Representatives